usert5432/lstm_ee/README.rst

 lstm_ee
 =======
-Package to train NOvA LSTM Energy Estimators.
+Package to train NOvA/DUNE RNN Energy Estimators.

 Overview
 --------
-This package is designed to simplify (re-)training of the energy estimators for the NOvA Experiment that are based on recurrent neural networks.
+This package is designed to simplify (re-)training of the energy estimators for the NOvA/DUNE experiments that are based on recurrent neural networks.
 It contains an extensive library of helper functions and a number of scripts to train various kinds of energy estimators and evaluate them.
 Please refer to `Documentation`_ for the details.

 This package is inspired by the `rnnNeutrinoEnergyEstimator <original_>`_